jameshaydon/smproc/README.md

 ## Idea

-This library helps in defining a system of concurrent communicating processes.
-The processes are structured as morphisms in a symettric monoidal category; see the [nLab](https://ncatlab.org/nlab/show/symmetric+monoidal+category) for an explanation of what those are.
+This library helps in defining systems of concurrent communicating processes.
+The processes are structured as morphisms in a symmetric monoidal category; see the [nLab](https://ncatlab.org/nlab/show/symmetric+monoidal+category) for an explanation of what those are.

-* The objects are vectors of *oriented typed wires*, which are types decorated with one of the orientations: `Up` or `Down`.
+* The objects are vectors of *oriented typed wires*, which are types decorated with one of the orientations `Up` or `Down`.
 The monoidal structure on the objects is simply vector concatenation: `++`.
+A wire represents a channel of communication between two processes and the orientation indicates the direction in which data flows.

 * The morphisms `[u_0, ..., u_m] -> [w_0, ..., w_n]` in the category are represented by concurrent process which have `u_0`, ..., `u_m` as *top* wires and `w_0`, ..., `w_n` as *bottom* wires.
-On both the top and bottom a process may have input and output wires, because of the orientation of those wires.
+On both the top and bottom a process may have input and output wires, indicated by the orientation of those wires.
 The type of processes is given by the dependent type

        Hom [u_0, ..., u_m] [w_0, ..., w_n].